cotes2020/chirpy-starter/_posts/2025-01-22-disable-virtualization-gigabyte-h410m-no-bios-mod.mdd.md

 I can't believe Gigabyte doesn't let you disable virtualization in the BIOS for some Intel motherboards.
 Many Reddit posts ask about this, and I found an easy way to do it that isn't widely discussed.

 This is the easiest way to do it.
 It is also quite safe.
-If something goes wrong, you can just delete the cmos and everything's back to normal.
+If something goes wrong, you can just clear the cmos and everything's back to normal.

 ## Note